 The Eucharist this week is at St Oswald, Oswaldkirk at 11 am.

-We hope to have a Eucharist service in the benefice on Sunday 12th July.
-Details to follow.
-Benefice Sunday worship including hymns, and readings from our church members is on our website: www.ampleforthbenefice.co.uk
+We also continue with our online Sunday worship for the Benefice, including hymns, and readings from our church members on our website: www.ampleforthbenefice.co.uk/nineeenth-sunday-after-trinity

 For those whose anniversaries are remembered at this time:

 from Ampleforth: Frank Trentholme, Zillah Moore, Ruby Lupton, Ronald Scott

 from Gilling: Harold Harrison, Arthur Carass

 from Oswaldkirk: William & Florence Cooper

 from Stonegrave: George Stephenson